nams05/corded-dragon/README.md

 # Portfolio Management API
 It is a portfolio management API built on nodejs, express and mongoDb.
-The API allows adding/deleting/updating trades and can do basic return calculations.
+The API allows adding/deleting/updating trades and can do basic returns calculations.

 ## Installation
 Install nodejs and mongodb.
 Start MongoDb and node server.